 Cinema and Refugee Week

-This Refugee Week you can take part in a Simple Act at home: watch a film, inspired by the week and the theme ‘imagine’.
+One of the eight Simple Act as part of Refugee Week is to watch a film.
 Simple Acts are everyday actions we can all do to stand with refugees and make new connections in our communities.

 Moving Worlds by Counterpoints Arts is a special selection of features and shorts with post-screening resources, available to view at home for Refugee Week 2020.
 There will be a suggested a film from the programme each day of Refugee Week, inviting you to connect with fellow film-lovers through online post-film discussions.